A Regional Dance-a-Thon Fundraiser for Arts Access in Schools

 Young Audiences provides detailed instructions, promotional materials, motivational prizes, guidance, and support.
-Schools sign up, find an on-site coordinator (usually a PE classroom teacher or parent volunteer), tune in on March 4, 2022 to hold their Fun for the Arts event at their school or at home given current COVID guidelines.
+Schools sign up, find an on-site coordinator (usually a PE classroom teacher or parent volunteer), tune in on event date to hold their Fun for the Arts event at their school or at home given current COVID guidelines.

 Students collect pledges from family, friends, and neighbors.
 They take part in the dance-a-thon with their classmates for 30 minutes.